xarray/osgverse/README.md

 #### Examples
 1. osgVerse_Viewer: a scene viewer with modern rendering pipeline support.
+2. osgVerse_SimpleViewer: a scene viewer with single-pass rendering support, suitable for integrated graphics cases.
-2. osgVerse_EarthViewer: an example demostrate how to integrate osgVerse with osgEarth.
+3. osgVerse_EarthViewer: an example demostrate how to integrate osgVerse with osgEarth.
-3. osgVerse_Test_FastRtt: a quick test for using newly-introduced RTT draw callback.
+4. osgVerse_Test_FastRtt: a quick test for using newly-introduced RTT draw callback.
-4. osgVerse_Test_Obb_KDop: a quick test for creating a model's obb/kdop bounding volume.
+5. osgVerse_Test_Obb_KDop: a quick test for creating a model's obb/kdop bounding volume.
-5. osgVerse_Test_ImGui: a quick test for demostrating the use of IMGUI in osg scene.
+6. osgVerse_Test_ImGui: a quick test for demostrating the use of IMGUI in osg scene.
-6. osg-style Plugins:
+7. osg-style Plugins:
-    6.1 osgdb_ept: a plugin for massive point cloud paging and rendering based on Entwine.
+    6.1 osgdb_verse_ept: a plugin for massive point cloud paging and rendering based on Entwine.
-    6.2 osgdb_fbx: a plugin with full-featured FBX format support.
+    6.2 osgdb_verse_fbx: a plugin with full-featured FBX format support.
-    6.3 osgdb_gltf: a plugin with full-featured GLTF & GLB format support.
+    6.3 osgdb_verse_gltf: a plugin with full-featured GLTF & GLB format support.
     6.4 TBD...